-Some film stocks have greater dynamic range, especially in the highlights, while others have an extended IR sensitivity that can cut through haze and fog to create detailed and compelling images.
+Low-ISO film stocks like Ilford Delta 100, or Pan-F have greater dynamic range and resolution than digital cameras, especially when using medium or large format film.
+Other film stocks like Japan Camera Hunter StreetPan 400, or Ilford SFX 200 have an extended IR sensitivity that can cut through haze and fog to create detailed and compelling images.

-The most important question when deciding between color and black and white is if the image is working because of color contrast, or because of interesting light and texture.
+So the most important question you need to ask when deciding between shooting color or black and white film is: does the image work because of the colors, or because of light, texture, and simplicity?

 |FP4+||A classic fine-grained film perfect for landscape photography.
 The classic grain structure makes this film extremely flexible and tolerant of over and underexposure.|